 BLM Office That Manages The Glamis Sand Dunes

 El Centro Field Office

 - Hours: Monday-Friday 8 a.m. to 4:30 p.m.

 Where To Purchase A Nonresident OHV Permit

 - RECREATION PERMIT.
-A permit is required for all primary street legal vehicles used for transportation to the recreation site (unless exempted by P.L.
-108-447).
-Permits must be purchased and visibly displayed in the windshield with the date side facing out upon arrival to ISDRA.
+All primary street legal vehicles used for transportation to the recreation site require a permit.
+Display the permit in the windshield with the date side facing out upon arrival to ISDRA.
 Permits are non-refundable.

 - A 15 MPH SPEED RULE EXISTS ON THE SAND HIGHWAYS.
 No person shall operate an OHV in excess of 15 mph on public lands within 500 feet of Highway 78, Grays Well Road, Gecko Road and access roads within the Gecko and Roadrunner recreation sites.

 - NO SAVING SPACES.
-It is prohibited to reserve or save a camping space for another person.
+You can’t save a camping space for another person.

 - STAKING AREAS.
 It is prohibited to place into the ground any non-flexible object, such as, but not limited to, metal stakes, poles, or pipes, with the exception of small tent or awning stakes.

 - FIRES.
 Burning potentially hazardous materials is prohibited.